ClickCease

 An Offshore Trustee

-A key element of an offshore asset protection trust is ensuring that the trust management has no ties or business presence in the U.S. Fortunately, there are many foreign fiduciary companies that operate with the same degree of integrity and professionalism as their U.S. counterparts.
+A key element of an offshore asset protection trust is ensuring the trust management has no ties or business presence in the U.S. Fortunately, there are many foreign fiduciary companies that operate with the same degree of integrity and professionalism as their U.S. counterparts.
 While not regulated by U.S. government bodies, offshore trustee companies are registered and regulated by the governments under which they operate.
-Many offshore fiduciaries have been operating for decades and have served as trustees for thousands of clients around the world.
+Many offshore fiduciaries have operated for decades and have served as trustees for thousands of clients around the world.

 Taxes